Ulf Kristersson

-On 11 December 2014, he was appointed Shadow Finance Minister of the Moderate Party and economic policy spokesperson.
-On 1 October 2017 Kristersson was elected party leader of the Moderate Party after Anna Kinberg Batra stepped down.
-Under his leadership, M has opened up to the Sweden Democrats (SD) and, by late 2021, had formed an informal right-wing alliance with them and two centre-right parties of the dissolved Alliance.
-In the 2022 Swedish general election, that bloc obtained a majority in the Riksdag, leading to Kristersson's election as Prime Minister on 17 October.
+On 11 December 2014, he was appointed shadow Finance Minister of the Moderate Party and economic policy spokesperson.
+On 1 October 2017, Kristersson was elected party leader after Anna Kinberg Batra stepped down.
+Under his leadership, the Moderate Party opened up to the Sweden Democrats (SD) and, by late 2021, had formed an informal right-wing coalition with them together with two other centre-right parties and former members of the dissolved Alliance.
+In the 2022 Swedish general election, that bloc, later organised under the Tidö Agreement, obtained a majority in the Riksdag, leading to Kristersson's election as prime minister on 17 October.

+As prime minister, Kristersson oversaw Sweden's accession to NATO, as well as announcing the largest rearmament of the Swedish Armed Forces since the Cold War.
+His administration has also taken action on the migration to Sweden.

 Biography

 Early life

-Ulf Kristersson was born in Lund, Skåne County, as the eldest of three children to Lars Kristersson (1938–2015) who worked with economics and teacher Karin Kristersson (née Axelsson; 1938–2020).
+Ulf Kristersson was born in Lund, Skåne County, as the eldest of three children to Lars Kristersson (1937–2015) who worked with economics and teacher Karin Kristersson (née Axelsson; 1939–2020).
 The family moved to Torshälla outside Eskilstuna five years later.
 In his youth, Kristersson was a troupe gymnast.

 Kristersson finished secondary school at S:t Eskils gymnasium in Eskilstuna.
-After graduating, Kristersson did military service as a platoon commander at Uppland Regiment from 1983 to 1984 and completed a degree in economics at Uppsala University.
+After graduating, Kristersson did military service as a platoon commander in the Uppland Regiment from 1983 to 1984 and completed a degree in economics at Uppsala University.

 Early political career

 In connection with the 1985 Swedish general election, he was employed as a campaigner at the Moderate Youth League (MUF) in Sörmland.
 On 26 November 1988, he rose to become the new Chairman of MUF, succeeding Beatrice Ask.
 In 1991, the centre-right Bildt Cabinet took power, and Kristersson became an MP.
 He served on the Social Security Committee.
 He soon becomes a vocal critic of the government's crisis agreement with Social Democrats.
 At the time, Kristersson developed a friendship with the former party leader, Gösta Bohman, who, in some respects, also supported his criticism of the Bildt Cabinet.

 In 1992, Kristersson was challenged as chairman of MUF by Fredrik Reinfeldt.
 The congress was preceded by considerable ideological divisions between liberals and conservatives.
 All this erupted at the congress in Lycksele, which came to be known as the Battle of Lycksele.
 Kristersson, the liberal alternative, lost narrowly.
 It is said that his loss caused his withdrawal from front-line politics and he was subsequently known as part of the "Lost Generation" of the Moderate Party.
-At the time, he was criticized for his amateurism and preference for communication over political thought.
+At the time, he was criticised for his amateurism and preference for communication over political thought.

 From 1995 to 1998, Kristersson was chief of marketing at Timbro, a free market think-tank, while also working in parliament.
 In 1994 he also released the book Non-working Generation at Timbros publishing company.
 In the book Kristersson argues against the welfare institutions in Sweden and compares these to apartheid because he considered these institutions to force people into passivity.